Reading time: 3 minutes

 AFCA will consider complaints about the decisions and conduct of:

-- trustees of an approved deposit fund (ADF)
+- Trustees of an approved deposit fund (ADF)

-- life companies issuing a superannuation annuity product
+- Life companies issuing a superannuation annuity product

-- a retirement savings account (RSA) provider
+- Retirement savings account (RSA) providers

-- trustees of a life policy fund’s decision about admitting a member to the fund.
+- Trustees of a life policy fund’s decision about admitting a member to the fund

 What super issues can and can’t I complain about?